Abbeyafolaby/northstvr/README.md

 # Northstvr E-commerce Website

 This is an E-commerce website built with React, styled with TailwindCSS, and hosted on Firebase.
 The website allows users to browse through various products and add them to their cart.
 It also has a user authentication system with Firebase.
+Paystack and Flutterwave is integrated for the payment of items selected.

 ## Installation